Basically, it’s one of the most beautiful places in New Zealand with some of the best nature the country has to offer – and that’s saying something!

 That being said, Milford Sound is also stunning in the evening.
 The light is softer and the fiord takes on a different feel.

-And in terms of seasons, Milford Sound is an amazing destination all year round.
-We visited in both summer and winter, and loved both!
+And in terms of the best time of year to visit Milford Sound, it’s an amazing destination all year round.
+I’ve visited in both summer and winter, and loved both!

 Spring and autumn are often said to be ideal times to visit because the fiord receives fewer visitors during these times, but temperatures are milder than they are during the winter.